rjolly/linoleum/readme.txt

-  commons-io#commons-io;2.4			The Apache Commons IO library mstor#mstor;0.9.9				A JavaMail provider for persistent email storage org.bouncycastle#bcpg-jdk15;1.45		The Bouncy Castle Java API for handling the OpenPGP protocol
+  commons-io#commons-io;2.4			The Apache Commons IO library mstor#mstor;0.9.9				A JavaMail provider for persistent email storage org.bouncycastle#bcpg-jdk15;1.45		The Bouncy Castle Java API for handling the OpenPGP protocol org.ghost4j#ghost4j;1.0.1			Ghost4J binds the Ghostscript C API to bring Ghostscript power to the Java world